Miami at 80: The 20-Point Gap Between ADVANCED and Full Readiness

 What to Watch

-1. A municipal MOU.
-If Miami-Dade County or any metro municipality formalizes a partnership with Joby or Archer — covering vertiport siting, permitting timelines, and community engagement — the Active Pilot Program factor moves from 0 to 15.
-This is the single highest-value event on Miami's forward calendar.
+3. A municipal MOU (timing unknown, highest score impact).
+If Miami-Dade County or any metro municipality formalizes a partnership with Joby or Archer covering vertiport siting, permitting timelines, and community engagement, the Active Pilot Program factor moves from 0 to 15 — pushing Miami to 95 and into a tie with Los Angeles and Dallas at the top of the rankings.
+There is no public indication this is in motion, which is why this is the slowest of the three signals despite being the largest in score impact.